Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Introduction

 \section{Introduction}

-Reinforcement learning is a promising approach to automatically synthesizing control policies for robotics tasks~\cite{collins2005efficient,levine2016end}.
-However, a key challenge to enabling usage on real robots is the inability to provide safety guarantees for learned control policies.
-For example, we may want to ensure that a walking robot does not fall over, or that a quadcopter does not run into an obstacle.
+Reinforcement learning has recently proven to be a promising approach for synthesizing neural network control policies for accomplishing challenging control tasks.
+We focus on the planning setting with known and deterministic dynamics---in this setting, reinforcement learning is can be used to learn policy in a simulator, and the goal is to deploy this policy to control a real robot.
+For instance, this approach has been used to automatically synthesize policies for challenging control problems such as object manipulation~\cite{andrychowicz2018learning} and multi-agent control~\cite{khan2019graph}, or to compress a computationally expensive search-based planner or optimal controller into a neural network policy that is computationally efficient in comparison~\cite{levine2013guided}.

-We consider the setting where a control policy is learned in simulation, and the goal is to use it to control a real robot.
-We assume that the robot dynamics are known, but the environment may not be known ahead of time.
-As a concrete example, consider flying a quadcopter.
-We have very good models of the quadcopter dynamics.
-However, we may want to use the quadcopter in many different environments, with different configurations of obstacles (e.g., walls, buildings, and trees).
-We assume that perception is accurate---i.e., we know the positions of the obstacles.
-Our goal is to ensure that a given learned control policy for the quadcopter is safe when faced with a possibly novel environment.
+A major challenge for deploying learned policies on real robots is how to guarantee that the learned policy satisfies given safety constraints.
+In optimal control, the generated controls are guaranteed to satisfy the safety constraints (assuming a feasible solution exists), yet reinforcement learning cannot currently provide these kinds of guarantees.
+Furthermore, we assume that while the environment may not be known ahead-of-time, perception is accurate, so we know the positions of the obstacles when executing the policy.
+As a concrete example, consider an autonomous car.
+We have very good models of car dynamics, and we have good sensors for detecting obstacles.
+However, we may want the car to drive in many different environments, with different configurations of obstacles (e.g., walls, buildings, and trees).
+Given a learned policy, our goal is to ensure that the policy does not cause an accident when driving in a novel environment.

-Existing approaches to safe reinforcement learning rely on ahead-of-time verification of the desired safety property.
-For example, one approach is to directly verify that the learned control policy is safe~\cite{berkenkamp2017safe,verma2018programmatically,bastani2018verifiable,ivanov2019verisig}.
-An alternative approach is to use a \emph{shield} policy, which overrides the learned policy with a safe \emph{backup policy} as necessary to ensure safety~\cite{perkins2002lypaunov,gillula2012guaranteed,akametalu2014reachability,chow2018lyapunov,alshiekh2018safe}. \footnote{More generally, the shield can simply constrain the set of allowed actions in a way that ensures safety.} The goal is to use the learned policy as often as possible.
-For example, the backup policy may bring the quadcopter to a stop if it goes near an obstacle.
-This approach implicitly verifies safety of the joint policy (i.e., the combination of the learned policy and the backup policy) ahead-of-time.